When we say we hope to “grow old gracefully”, we usually mean that aging is a privilege and not something to be fought.

 If you have osteoporosis in your spine, you will perform targeted exercises to realign and reset your posture, which both provide relief and encourage your body to heal correctly.

-You will learn to modify your behavior to avoid activities that involve bending forward or twisting.
+You will explore ways to modify your behavior to avoid activities that involve bending forward or twisting.

 Shoulder and upper back exercises also help you to improve posture.